minwoo0611/HeLiPR-File-Player/README.md

 ## Recent Updates (August 2023)

 ---
+**2023/08/17**: Link for HeLiPR dataset now available!
 **2023/08/15**: Repository for HeLiPR file player now available!

-We're diligently working to upload the dataset link soon.
+We're diligently working to upload the [dataset link](https://sites.google.com/view/heliprdataset).
 As we're also preparing for the release of our papers, there might be a slight delay for showing our paper.
 We appreciate your patience.

-Stay tuned for the launch of our dataset page and enjoy the anticipation surrounding HeLiPR! :)

 ---